openstack/barbican/doc/source/testing.rst

 Unit Tests
 ------------

-Currently, we provide tox environments for Python 2.6 and 2.7.
+Currently, we provide tox environments for Python 2.7.
 By default all available test environments within the tox configuration will execute when calling ``tox``.
 If you want to run them independently, you can do so with the following commands

 .. code-block:: bash

-    # Executes tests on Python 2.6
-    tox -e py26

     # Executes tests on Python 2.7
     tox -e py27